 A: We adopt as many as we can and on occasion, we use foster parents for short-term care.

 Due to the constant need to make room for the never-ending numbers of homeless cats in our shelter, euthanasia for space is unfortunately inevitable.
-This number could be lowered if no-kill shelters/rescues were able to take more cats, and more was done to reduce cat reproduction through spay and neuter.
+New programs and initiatives have helped reduced the euthanasia rate.
+This number could be even lower if no-kill shelters/rescues were able to take more cats, and more was done to reduce cat reproduction through spay and neuter.

 The WHS does not like to have to euthanize cats and deals with heartbreaking decisions each and every day.
 This is our reality.